 Co-curricular, athletic, intramural, elementary student activity, and extended-time program assignments are not part of the regular teaching assignment.
-Therefore, no tenure rights are attached, pursuant to the Teacher Tenure Act.
-MS §122A.41
+Therefore, no tenure rights are attached (i.e., receiving extra assignments and/or extended time is not guaranteed in future years), pursuant to the Teacher Tenure Act.
+MS §122A.41.